 We want to control a linear dynamical system.
 We consider a $K$-dimensional linear dynamical system, over which we want to directly exert control using spike events.
 The system is described by the following equation:

 where represents the state of the system (one value for each dimension of the system), is a matrix which defines the transformations in that give rise to the dynamics (for instance, an oscillatory behavior), is a matrix that maps the spike events onto the system, and are the spike trains, which represent our control signal.

-Since it's a linear system, we can solve it analytically (Sec.~\ref{subsec:setups}) to derive the state of the system in a future time step , starting from the current state $\mathbf{x}_0$.
+Since it's a linear system, we can solve it analytically to derive the state of the system in a future time step , starting from the current state $\mathbf{x}_0$.

-\paragraph{No spike condition} In the absence of any spiking control signal, we obtain:
+\paragraph*{No spike condition} In the absence of any spiking control signal, we obtain:

 where $\mathbf{x}_0 = \mathbf{x}(t)$ is the current state of the system, is the predicted state after seconds, and is the matrix exponential of times the future observation .
 We introduce the shorthand for ease of writing, resulting in: